adilsiddiqui70786/Sidebar-Menu/README.md

 ## Project Details
 - **Objective:** Design and implement a functional sidebar menu using HTML and CSS.

 - **Technologies Used:**  HTML and CSS to structure and style the sidebar menu.
-- **Key Focus:** The project aimed to demonstrate my proficiency in HTML and CSS, as well as my ability to create responsive and user-friendly interfaces.

 <br>